-A few highlights from the October Board meeting held last night…
+A few notes from the November Board Meeting and from the Annual Homeowners Meeting held last night…

 If you have any questions on these or other topics, please feel free to email email@example.com.

 2018 FMEHA COMMUNITY EVENTS